 Wickham is a very friendly and welcoming village with excellent road links to the M27, A3, M3 & A32.
 The village is just a couple of miles from the town of Fareham and is also within easy reach of Winchester, Portsmouth and Southampton with their many visitor attractions.

 Wickham History Walks 2018 – FRIDAY, 3rd & SATURDAY, 4th AUGUST AT 10.30 – the walks cost £3.

 Why not explore the village on our Wickham History Walks?
-Please stop by the Wickham Village Table to make the most of your visit to our festival.
-Visiting historic Wickham Square and all the local shops is a great way to start your day before the music starts.
+Please book through the contact form on the Wickham History Society website to make the most of your visit.
+Exploring historic Wickham Square and all the local shops is a great way to start your day before the music starts.

 There will be a festival shuttle bus service every 15 minutes from 8.30am to 5.30pm each day between our festival campsites and Wickham Square.
 Or if a morning stroll is your thing, south of the main event area is Blind Lane.
 If you cross Blind Lane into the field opposite (currently planned to be the “Motor Homes & Caravan” area) and keep heading south through that area (downhill) there’s a short-cut without road traffic into the square.
 What’s more you’ll walk right past Wickham Community Centre that provide a great value breakfast option.
 A pint and cooked breaskfast for £5 can’t be a bad start to your day…

 To soak up some rural culture The Wickham St Nicholas Church bellringers will be opening their church tower between 10am and 12 noon on Saturday 4th August.
 Anyone wishing to know more or join in the bell-ringing please email Lisa Ashforth on email@example.com.
 This open morning is mainly intended for existing ringers, but any non-ringers who plan on coming along to try are very welcome.